robinfriedli/JXP/README.md

 StringConverter is a static utility method to convert a String into any other class used by XmlAttribute#getValue and the ValueComparator for queries.
 You can extend to support more classes by using StringConverter#map

+## Thread safety
+JXP offers thread safety by synchronising transactions and thus write access across all threads using a global instance of the net.robinfriedli.jxp.exec.MutexSync class.
+This class maps mutex objects to the canonical file path (for persistent contexts) or hashcode of the dom Document instance.
+Furthermore MutexSync automatically counts how many threads are using the mutex and drops unused mutexes to avoid leaking memory.
+Thread safety can only be established when using the propert synchronisation modes, all Context#invoke methods use synchronisation unless specified otherwise but when using a custom execution mode be sure to add the net.robinfriedli.jxp.exec.MutexSyncMode, this especially important to keep in mind when using Context#futureInvoke to run tasks in a separate thread as this method does not normally apply the MutexSyncMode because it is commonly used to queue tasks to run after the current transaction within the same thread thus assuming it is already running inside a synchronised parent task.

+JXP often creates copies of internal collections before iterating for stability in a highly concurrent environment.